Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 My Demand Draft is Lost or Stolen: What Should I Do First?

 Discovering your Demand Draft is lost or stolen can be a very stressful experience, but acting quickly and methodically is crucial.
 The sooner you report the loss, the higher the chance of preventing fraudulent encashment and securing your refund.
-Don’t delay, even for a few hours.
+Act promptly, without delay.

 Your immediate priority should be to gather all relevant information about the lost DD.
 This includes the exact amount, the date it was issued, the name of the payee, and most importantly, the Demand Draft number.
 This unique number is vital for the bank to identify and track the instrument.